jeremyk23/jeremyk23.github.io/_posts/2015-02-12-graduating-from-static-sites.md

 ---

 I feel like the internet missed a step.
 You start with learning HTML and CSS with the help of a seemmingly endless amount of blogs and tutorials.
 Then you pick up Javascript with [Codeacademy](http://www.codecademy.com/en/tracks/javascript) and the like.
-Now you want to have your site interact with your favorite services like Facebook or Foursquare.Cool. *Here's the Python code to help you do that.*
+Now you want to have your site interact with your favorite services like Facebook or Foursquare.
+Cool.

+*Here's the Python code to help you do that.*

 "What?!
 How and where do I put this Python stuff in my HTML?"